Maulik-A/R-plotly-dashboard/README.md

-# PAC_plotly
+# R Plotly dashboard
-PAC dashboard with the Plotly charts
+Sports data analysis and dashboard using Plotly library for data visualisation.